EC Scholars Navigation

 I chose East Carolina for a variety of reasons but the one closest to my heart is simply the mission of the university.
 Part of the mission states that ECU's goal is to positively impact eastern North Carolina by training students and releasing them back into the community.
 Having grown up in this area, the mission is something I really feel strongly about.
 Because I've lived in this area for all my life, I know a lot of the area's strengths and weaknesses.
 Through my time here at ECU and after I graduate I hope to do as much good for this community as possible.

 One really amazing thing this scholarship had enabled me to do is to connect and become close friends with other EC Scholars.
 This is a wonderful networking opportunity because I am able to be around people who are highly motivated and have a love of learning, like myself.
-Also, this scholarship will provide the invaluable opportunity to study abroad sometime during the next four years.
-As of now, I've never travelled out of the country and I would have much difficulty doing so were it not for the stipend that the scholarship also provides.
-I already recognize the immensity of this prospect and I sincerely look forward to it.
+Also, this scholarship has allowed me to travel outside of the country.
+Not only did the money granted to me to study abroad allow me to study in Australia, but I firmly believe that the prestige associated with the scholarship has allowed my resume stand out.
+This has led to an internship in Germany during the summer of 2012 and an internship with NASA during the summer of 2013.